sebsheep/intro-to-fp/final_projects/mini-turtle/README.md

 langage: the user enters a list of commands that make a turtle moving on the screen.
 The turtle has a pen on its tail, so we can draw with it!

-**SIMPLIFCATIONS:** we wont try making the turtle smoothlessly move.
+**SIMPLIFCATIONS:** we wont try making the turtle smoothly move.
 When the user enters the command, the turtle immediatly move to its next position and the line is directly drawn.